 In fact, while you’re getting ready to move, make sure to sort through your stuff and give away (or throw away) anything you don’t really need or want.

 Remember, a clutter-free life is a happy life.
 Plus, do you really need that five-year-old magazine?
-If you haven’t read that all-important article by now, you probably aren’t going to do it when you arrive in D.C.
+If you haven’t read that all-important article by now, you probably aren’t going to do it in D.C.

-To make things even simpler for you, another option is to rent a fully-furnished and equipped apartment from a company like Blueground.
-All of the apartments offered are beautifully decorated and located in some of D.C.’s best neighborhoods.
-Since they’re fully-furnished, you don’t have to cart all your furniture with you, which will really help you save on moving costs.
+Another option is to rent a fully-furnished and completely equipped apartment from a company like Blueground.
+All of the apartments offered are beautifully decorated and located in some of the District’s most sought after neighborhoods.
+Since they’re move-in ready, you don’t have to lug all your furniture with you, which will really help you save on moving costs.

 If you opt for the Metro, though, make sure to learn the routes and the schedule.
 It isn’t a complicated system, but it can take a while to get used to using a new form of transportation.
+Keep your GPS handy (or go old school with a map!) to get aware of the area.
 Knowing your stops will make life far easier and less frantic.

-However, you can use public transit and still keep your car as it can be useful for emergencies.
-Or it’s good to have when you want to get out of the city for a breather.
-Like your belongings, you can put your car in storage, which is often a far cheaper option than paying for parking.
+Some locals use public transit and still keep their car as it can be useful for emergencies.
+It’s also good to have when you want to leave the city for a weekend getaway.
+Just like your belongings, you can put your car in storage, which is often a far cheaper option than paying for parking.